fatih/vim-go-tutorial/README.md

 For the tutorial, all our examples will be under `GOPATH/src/github.com/fatih/vim-go-tutorial/`.
 Please be sure you're inside this folder.
-Create if necessary.
-This will make it easy to follow the tutorial.

 If you already have a `GOPATH` set up just execute:
 ```
 go get github.com/fatih/vim-go-tutorial
 ```
+This will create the folder needed and will make it easy to follow the tutorial.
+If you do create this folder manually then the above command will not work, but that shouldn't stop you because you can enter the contents of the example in vim.

 # Hello World!